The Ultimate Siem Reap Budget Travel Guide

 - Motodop (motorbike taxi) for US$5.

-QUICK TIP: Be sure to pick up your free Siem Reap Angkor Visitors Guide and the useful Siem Reap Pocket Guide from the airport or at your hotel’s concierge.
+QUICK TIP: Pick up your free Siem Reap Angkor Visitors Guide and the practical Siem Reap Pocket Guide from the airport or your hotel’s concierge.
 It contains helpful info on Siem Reap and the Angkor Archaeological Park, including recommended hotels, bars, restaurants, shops, and travel maps.

 Visa for Cambodia

-If you are a Philippine Passport holder, then you may get into Cambodia visa-free up to 21 days.
+If you are a Philippine Passport holder, you may get into Cambodia visa-free for up to 21 days.

-Visitors to Siem Reap have a variety of options for getting around the city.
+Visitors to Siem Reap have various options for getting around the city.

-- Grab a Bike – For those looking for a budget way to tour Siem Reap, biking is your best option.
-Expect to pay about $1 for the whole day bike rental.
+- Grab a Bike – Biking is your best option for those looking for a budget way to tour Siem Reap.
+Expect to pay about $1 for the whole day of bike rental.

 - Tuktuk – Tuktuks are quite popular in Siem Reap, too.
 If you’re traveling alone or as a couple, expect to pay up to $15 for a day.
 Tuktuk rentals typically charge $18 for a party of three, which is more affordable if you can form a group and split the cost.

-- Taxi – If you’re looking for a little luxury, then a taxi is a convenient way to experience some.
-Although you get to pay about twice as much as you’d pay for a Tuktuk, you get to enjoy some conveniences such as some fresh water and cold towels.
+- Taxi – If you’re looking for a bit of luxury, then a taxi is a convenient way to experience some.
+Although you get to pay about twice as much as you’d pay for a Tuktuk, you enjoy some conveniences such as some freshwater and cold towels.

 - Green E-bikes can be found throughout the city. $10 per 24 hours, open 7am-7pm.
 There are designated charge points within the small and big tour sections of Angkor.
 One hour charge gives you 5 km.
-Full charge is 42km.
-Passport is required for Green E-bikes rental.
+A full charge is 42km.
+A passport is required for Green E-bikes rental.

 Khmer is the language spoken by most people here.
-Before visiting the city, you can learn some of the commonest phrases in Khmer online, although the locals are very friendly and will be willing to teach you a few phrases during your visit.
-That said, here are some common words and phrases you can use during your visit:
+Before visiting the city, you can learn some of the most standard phrases in Khmer online, although the locals are amiable and willing to teach you a few phrases during your visit.
+That said, here are some common words and phrases you can use during your stay: